 Layer with all the goodies

-Stack it up!
-Layer the steak with thin slices of italian meat - sopressata and capicola are my favorite since they both have great flavor without being overly peppery or fatty, but substituting other meats such as pancetta or prosciutto works as well.
+Layer the steak with thin slices of Italian meat - sopressata and capicola are my favorites since they both have great flavor without being overly peppery or fatty, but substituting other meats such as pancetta or prosciutto works as well.

-Parmesan and romano are top cheese of choice since they each have distinct flavors without being over powering to the the flavors of the sliced meats and the sauce.
+Parmesan and romano are top cheeses of choice since they each have distinct flavors without being overpowering other flavors like the sliced meats and sauce.
 They also melt really well so if any fall into the sauce while cooking, the sauce just gobbles them up.
-If you don’t want to freshly grate the cheese, and I don’t blame you, buy shredded cheese rather than the superfine grated cheese at the store.

 Roll it Up